camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ---

-While the process model contains sequence flow that defines in which order activities must be executed, sometimes it is desired to flexibly start an activity again or cancel a running activity.
+While the process model contains sequence flows that define in which order activities must be executed, sometimes it is desired to flexibly start an activity again or cancel a running activity.
 For example, this can be useful when the process model contains an error, such as a wrong sequence flow condition, and running process instances need to be corrected.
 Use cases for this API may be

 * Repairing process instances in which some steps have to be repeated or skipped
 * Migrating process instances from one version of a process definition to another